gopheracademy/gopheracademy-web/content/gophercon-2017/writing-a-successful-gophercon-proposal.md

 # Writing a good GopherCon proposal

-The review team have no access to any other information about you, or your proposal save what you have written in the title, abstract, and details fields.
+The review team have no access to any information about you, or your proposal, save what you have written in the title, abstract, and details fields.
-Your job is to convince the reviewers that you can deliver an engaging, relevant, and informative presentation using only those three fields.
+Your job is to convince the reviewers that you can deliver an engaging, relevant, and informative presentation using just those three fields.

 ## Title